chensoul/rose-hugo/README.md

 # Rose Hugo

-**Hugo Rose** is a responsive, clean, and content-focused Hugo theme inspired by the MH Magazine lite WordPress theme.
+**Rose Hugo** is a responsive, clean, and content-focused Hugo theme inspired by the MH Magazine lite WordPress theme.
 It is designed for personal blogs, tech sites, and content-driven websites that value readability and flexibility.

 ## Key Features